Audience Priorities 2015/16

 Each year the four Audience Councils, for Northern Ireland, England, Scotland and Wales, advise the Trust on priority issues for audiences around the UK.
-The priorities agreed by the Trust for 2013/14 are as follows:
+The priorities for audiences in Northern Ireland for 2015/16 are as follows:

 4. Access to BBC services

 Access issues for some sections of the audience in Northern Ireland extend beyond the availability of digital infrastructure to affordability as well as quality of provision, especially in rural areas.
 In terms of universal access to BBC services, we would wish to highlight that these issues present significant challenges in serving all audiences that must not be overlooked.

 The progress in network supply in Northern Ireland towards the delivery of 2016 supply targets is laudable and we recognise the importance of targets and quotas in being able to achieve this.
 The nations-to-network strategy, with opportunities to further enhance the portrayal of Northern Ireland on the networks whilst delivering efficiencies and minimising the volume of network repeats, is a key strategy going forward.

 Council believes there is scope for further developments in these areas.
 This will require improvement in the commissioning process which underpins network supply and the development of indigenous talent.
 Council wishes to see transparent access to commissioning, with a focus on volume and quality.
 This is central to ensuring continuity of commissioning and programming in support of a vibrant and sustainable creative production base in Northern Ireland.
 In this context we recognise that the unique partnership between the BBC and Northern Ireland Screen will be key to ensuring positive opportunities and outcomes for the local creative sector.